Myths of e-commerce (and how to get past them)

 I am not saying that selling online suits any business and any product.
 I just think that in many cases the challenges for wholesale, distribution and manufacturing businesses in selling online can be addressed with the right B2B e-commerce platforms and solutions.

-If you want to keep serving the changing B2B buyer who is Web savvy and who expects more from you in terms of online self-service, you better act now and get past the B2B e-commerce myths as stated above.
+If you want to keep serving the changing B2B buyer who is tech-savvy and who expects more from you in terms of online self-service, you better act now and get past the myths of e-commerce as stated above.
 In case you’d like to learn more about B2B e-commerce, read our whitepaper “Why Starting an Online Sales Channel is Key to Your Success as a Business“.
+And if you’d like to see other myths of e-commerce debunked watch our video below.